 Con: Focused on corporate risks

-DDIQ, a technology company owned by financial risk consultancy Exiger, combines these dual expertises to help companies manage risk and regulatory compliance.
-They provide profiles of prospects, or make boots-on-the-ground inquiries in hard-to-access emerging markets and languages.
+DDIQ, a technology company owned by financial risk consultancy Exiger, combines this dual expertise to help companies manage risk and regulatory compliance.
+They provide profiles of prospects or make boots-on-the-ground inquiries in hard-to-access emerging markets and languages.

-However, they are specialised in corporate risk management, making their services less tailored to the needs and resources of nonprofits and universities.
+However, they specialise in corporate risk management, making their services less tailored to the needs and resources of nonprofits and universities.